PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 2.4.3

+ongoing issues :
+some casts have bugged animations some users crash when opening the boon manager various bugs with all mode in boon manager

 fixed issues :
 opening the boon manager during a run resets progress of stacking keepsakes (@SpaceHamster) deleting a boon in the boon manager sometimes only removed 1 level